 Being an introvert doesn’t mean you cannot be a leader.
-It simply means you need to lead in a different way.
+It simply means you need to lead differently.
 However, having confidence and good leadership skills will make your job a lot less of a struggle.

 Confidence Is Derived from Having Something to Feel Confident About